killergerbah/asbplayer/README.md

 -   Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
 -   Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.

-### asbplayer shows a black screen when loading a local video file.
+### When loading a local file asbplayer either shows a black screen, or doesn't play audio.

 -   See the [Browser Compatibility](#browser-compatibility) section.